leanprover-community/lean4-metaprogramming-book/md/main/intro.md

 ## What's the goal of this book?

-This book aims to build up enough knowledge about metaprogramming in Lean 4 so you can be comfortable enough to start building your own meta helpers.
+This book aims to build up enough knowledge about metaprogramming in Lean 4 so you can be comfortable enough to:

+* Start building your own meta helpers
+* Read and discuss metaprogramming API's like the ones in Lean 4 core and Mathlib4

 We by no means intend to provide an exhaustive exploration/explanation of the entire Lean 4 metaprogramming API.
 We also don't cover the topic of monadic programming in Lean 4.
-However, the examples provided will be simple enough for you to follow and comprehend without a super deep understanding of monadic programming.
+However, we hope that the examples provided will be simple enough for the reader to follow and comprehend without a super deep understanding of monadic programming.

+## Book structure

+The book is organized in a way to build up enough content for the two last chapters, which cover DSLs and tactics respectively.
+If we backtrack the pre-requisites for each chapter, the following structure:

+* "Tactics" builds on top of "Macros" and "Elaboration"
+* "DSLs" builds on top of "Elaboration"
+* "Macros" builds on top of "`Syntax`"
+* "Elaboration" builds on top of "`Syntax`" and "`MetaM`"
+* "`MetaM`" builds on top of "Expressions"

+The last chapter is a cheat-sheet containing a wrap-up of key concepts and functions.
+The rest of this chapter is a gentle introduction for what metaprogramming is, offering some small examples to serve as appetizers for what the book shall cover.

 ## What does it mean to be in meta?